A Look at Each Vaccine: Cholera Vaccine

 Cholera bacteria may be present in contaminated food, water or shellfish.
 Shellfish contain cholera for the same reason that they contain hepatitis A virus.
 Both cholera and hepatitis A viruses are found in water.
 Because shellfish filter hundreds of quarts of water each day in their search for food, they actually catch and concentrate cholera and hepatitis A viruses.

-Travelers are generally at no risk of cholera if they stay "on the beaten path," use standard tourist accommodations, eat only cooked shellfish and cooked food, and drink bottled water.
+Travelers are generally at no risk of cholera if they stay "on the beaten path," use standard tourist accommodations, eat only cooked shellfish and cooked food, practice good hygiene and drink bottled water.

 Where can you catch cholera?

 Cholera is common in several countries or regions of the world.
-To learn more about where cholera is occurring, consult an interactive map from the World Health Organization (WHO).
+To learn more about where cholera is occurring, consult this map from the European Centre for Disease Prevention and Control.
 The World Health Organization offers additional information about cholera including information for travelers, outbreak information and statistics.

 How can I protect myself and my family?

 If you are traveling to a country where cholera is occurring, follow safe food and water precautions: